 If possible, start each day with a short video meeting with the entire team where everyone shares what he or she is working on.
 This helps keep the team spirits high.
 If you have a large team, it might be a good idea to create smaller groups and create a so-called 'buddy system'.
 With the latter, employees can check in with their buddy every day.

-Whether you are organising a video call or connecting 'buddies', starting off the day by connecting with your team allows everyone to stay motivated and discuss challenges with each other.
+Whether you are organizing a video call or connecting 'buddies', starting off the day by connecting with your team allows everyone to stay motivated and discuss challenges with each other.
 For some, this will already be something natural, but for some it may not be, which is why it is important to set up a communication structure.

 4. Hold Weekly Check-Ins